byteshell/SPEAR/README.md

 # SPEAR

-Surgical Pre-Exploitation &amp; Autonomous Reconnaissance
+S.P.E.A.R.: Precision Reconnaissance That Pierces the Surface